Shamir Fenelon: Crawley Town

 Fenelon signed for League Two side Crawley Town on 23 June 2015 on a free transfer on a one-year deal.
 Upon joining the club, Fenelon revealed he had offers from League Two clubs, as well from clubs of his home country before joining Crawley Town.

 Fenelon joined National League South Whitehawk on a month's loan and made his debut for The Hawks as a substitute in the 2–2 draw at Ebbsfleet United on 29 August 2015.

 Non-league

 On 30 June 2016, Fenelon joined National League side Aldershot Town.
 Over three seasons, Fenelon played 102 games for the Shots, scoring 20 goals.

 On 7 May 2019, Fenelon signed for National League side Maidenhead United.
 He left the club at the end of the season after five goals in 21 games.

 Fenelon joined Billericay Town on 14 August 2020.
 He played twelve times, scoring one goal.

 He joined Horsham in July 2021.
+On 8 May 2024, Fenelon scored the second goal in a 3-0 win over Hastings as Horsham won the Sussex Senior Cup.
+He was part of the match day squad as Horsham won it again the following season, this time beating Littlehampton 1-0 Fenelon was also part of the Horsham squad that won the Isthmian League title in 2024–25 and gained promotion to the National League South for the first time in the clubs history.